StudioMega/design-token-guidelines/README.md

 # Mega Design Token Guidelines

 Design tokens are standardized, reusable variables that store design decisions, such as colors, fonts, spacing, and other visual elements.
-These tokens help maintain consistency across a product or design system by ensuring that these elements are applied uniformly across different platforms and devices.
+These tokens help maintain consistency across a design system by ensuring that these elements are applied uniformly across different platforms and devices.

 ## Table Of Contents